 In the public space, Tsai & Yoshikawa’s distinctive sculptural interventions explore classical notions of colour, shape and form derived from nature onto post-industrial materials starting with glass and metal to more cutting-edge Neoprene, Jesmonite, fibreglass, Perspex, UV pigments and black light.
 Subjected to new treatments and techniques, each material shows its specific characteristics and allows the artist duo to compose a playful rhythm between form and void.
 Together with marvelling qualities in surface and texture like fluorescence and mirroring, each work stands as a complex and suspenseful environment on its own.

-Tsai and Yoshikawa continue to work on diverse projects with councils, organizations, and private companies, for both permanent and temporary site-specific art commission projects for indoor and outdoor spaces.
-Every piece of artwork is created specifically to a brief and purposely for a particular space.
-Their public artwork is often inspired by the local history and identity of the site.
+Tsai and Yoshikawa continue to work on diverse projects with councils, organizations, museums, architects, private companies and clients, for both permanent and temporary site-specific art commission for indoor and outdoor spaces.
+Every piece of commissioned artwork is created specifically to a brief and purposely for a particular space.

 Alongside creating their collaborative artwork, Hsiao-Chi Tsai and Kimiya Yoshikawa are continually developing their personal design and art practices.